MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/projection/$meta.md

 ## Limitation

-- If no index is used, the { $meta: "indexKey" } does not return anything.
+- If no index is used, the { $meta: "indexKey" } doesn't return anything.

 ## Related content